 CFWA can provide support during hospital admissions including:

-• An inpatient Hospital Bag with age-appropriate activities and items delivered by a member of the CFWA services team.
-Click here to order.
+- A Hospital Activity Bag filled with lots of age-appropriate activities and items can be delivered by a member of the CFWA services team once ordered.

 Airway Clearance